ADVANCE CALL FOR PAPERS, POSTERS and PRESENTATIONS

 2. POWERPOINT PRESENTATION ONLY (or similar electronic presentation) to be submitted in full by 16 September 2016, for inclusion in the electronic issue of Conference Proceedings

-3. CONFERENCE PAPER (unrefereed) with or without PPT presentation, to be submitted in full by 31 July 2016, for inclusion in the electronic issue of Conference Proceedings
+3. CONFERENCE PAPER (unrefereed) with or without PPT presentation, to be submitted in full by 31 July 2016, (or later by negotiation) for inclusion in the electronic issue of Conference Proceedings

-4. REFEREED CONFERENCE PAPER with or without PPT presentation, to be submitted in full by 31 July 2016 together with written referee’s report or other evidence of peer review.
+4. REFEREED CONFERENCE PAPER with or without PPT presentation, to be submitted in full by 31 July 2016 (or later by negotiation), together with written referee’s report or other evidence of peer review.

 The Tasmania Branch of Australian Forest Growers and the Conference Organising Committee welcome your attendance and contribution to this important national conference.
 We very much look forward to your consideration and acceptance of our invitation to present a paper or poster at the conference via the process which is outlined above.